marcel-valdez/algorithms-data-structures/README.md

 Folder organization:
 * src/
     * chapterX/
+        * sectionY/
-        * SectionYExercises.rb
+          * ZzzExercises.rb
     * utils/

 * test/
     * chapterX/
+      * sectionY/
-        * SectionYExercises_test.rb
+          * ZzzExercises_test.rb

-In order to add exercises for a section you have to add a new test/chapterX/SectionYExercises_test.rb file and a new src/chapterX/SectionYExercises.rb implementation.
+In order to add exercises for a section you have to add a new test/chapterX/sectionY/ZzzExercises_test.rb file and a new src/chapterX/sectionY/Exercises.rb implementation.

 How to setup the project on Linux: